ralphjsmit/laravel-helpers/README.md

 #### Smart factory name guessing with `HasFactory`

 You can use the new `HasFactory` trait to automatically guess the name of your factories.
-This optimized factory trait can also guess the name of factories in different namespaces than `App\Models`.
+This optimized factory trait can also guess the name of factories in different namespaces than `App\Models`, like `Support\.

 ```php
 use Illuminate\Database\Eloquent\Model;